menu

 Setting & Lifestyle

 Calais is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Being a small city, Calais does not have a public transit system used by locals to get to and from work.
+Calais is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The citizens of Calais are slightly better educated than the national average of 21.84% for all cities and towns, with 21.20% of adults in Calais having a bachelor's degree or advanced degree.
+The education level of Calais citizens is a little higher than the average for US cities and towns: 21.20% of adults in Calais have at least a bachelor's degree.

 The per capita income in Calais in 2022 was $32,378, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $129,512 for a family of four.
 However, Calais contains both very wealthy and poor people as well.